droglenc/NCMTH107/modules/CE/DataProduction_CE1.md

 1. What is the response variable?
 1. What kind of variable is the response variable?
 1. What are the factors? [*List all of them.*]
-1. How many levels are there? [*List in same order as factors in answer b.*]
+1. How many levels are there? [*List in same order as your factors.*]
 1. How many treatments are there?
 1. Physically, what is a replicate (not a number)?
 1. How many replicates are there?